-AMP Clean Energy joined Salmon grower Scottish Sea Farms to host a visit by UK Government Minister for Scotland David Duguid – part of a day-long tour to Argyll and Bute to see the progress being made towards becoming a net zero nation.
+AMP joined Salmon producer Scottish Sea Farms to host a visit by UK Government Minister for Scotland David Duguid to see the progress being made towards Net Zero.

 Amongst the green technologies in operation was the hatchery’s 600kw biomass energy system, thought to deliver the biggest CO2 savings of any renewable heat source.

-Owned, installed and maintained by AMP Clean Energy, the system uses locally sourced, sustainably managed wood chip to provide the 17,500 sqm building with much of its heat and hot water, saving 683 tonnes of carbon a year compared with using oil.
+Owned, installed and maintained by AMP, the system uses locally sourced, sustainably managed wood chip to provide the 17,500 sqm building with much of its heat and hot water, saving 683 tonnes of carbon a year compared with using oil.
 That’s the equivalent of six million road miles per year.

 Also on show was the facility’s recirculating aquaculture system (RAS).
 Specially designed to give farmed fish the best possible growing experience by giving salmon farmers much greater control over the key growth factors of water quality, oxygen levels, temperature, speed of flow and light, RAS technology offers several environmental benefits too.